 Greece travel guide: Safety in Greece

 We travelled through Greece for two weeks and found the country to be extremely safe.
-Greece ranks 54th safest country on the Global Peace Index (as at 2023).
-As with any country, there are good areas as well as bad areas.
+Greece ranks 60th safest country on the Global Peace Index (as at 2024).
+As with any country, there are good areas and bad areas.
 Watch out for pickpockets particularly at crowded tourist attractions.
 Make sure no-one is watching whenever you are entering pin codes and never lose sight of your credit card when making a purchase.

 Other general safety considerations for travel in Greece:

-• Earthquakes – Greece experiences earthquake activity.
-If you experience an earthquake, stay away from glass, windows, outside doors and walls as well as anything that could fall.
+- Earthquakes – Greece experiences earthquake activity.
+If you experience an earthquake, stay away from glass, windows, outside doors and walls and anything that could fall.
 If you are inside get under a table, desk or solid furniture and hang onto it.
 Cover your head and torso to protect from falling objects.
 If you are outside, stay outside and go to an open area away from buildings.

 Greece Blogs